Typhonium brownii

-Typhonium brownii, also known as the black arum lily, is a species of plant in the arum family that is endemic to Australia.
+Typhonium brownii, also known as the black arum lily, is a species of plant in the Araceae family that is endemic to Australia.

 Description

 The species is a deciduous, geophytic, perennial herb, which resprouts annually from a rhizome up to 15 cm long and 2–3 cm in diameter.
 The deeply trilobed to triangular leaves are borne on stalks up to 30 cm long.
 The inflorescence has a foecal smell and is pollinated by dung beetles; it is enclosed in a 20 cm long spathe, greenish on the outside and deep purple on the inside.
 Flowering takes place in summer.
 The fruits are reddish and about 10 cm in diameter.

 Distribution and habitat

 The species is known from south-eastern Queensland and New South Wales, where it grows in areas with rainforest, along the banks of creeks and in the spray zone of waterfalls.